 The work of Dr. Duncan MacDougall was groundbreaking in many respects.
 Firstly, he had the curiosity to apply science to the impact of death, with scientific rigor.
-Secondly, becuase he was able to explain the variations in the test to match the personality of the subject.
+Secondly, because he was able to explain the variations in the test to match the personality of the subject.

-Finally, the 21 grams which are lost at death correspond to 1.9 billion MJ of energy that escaped into ether, providing evidence for the so-called Dark Energy theorized by astrophysics.
-If each living body, including celestial bodies, contains a promotional amount of energy, this might account for the missing energy that the Dark Energy hypothesis represents.
+Finally, the 21 grams which are lost at death correspond to 1.9 billion MJ of energy that escaped into the ether, providing evidence for the so-called Dark Energy theorized by astrophysics.
+If each living body, including celestial bodies, contains a proportional amount of energy, this might account for the missing energy that the Dark Energy hypothesis represents.

 A secondary effect of MacDougall’s experiment is to suggest that the universe is permeable, not to suggest that there are multiple dimensions.
 The 1.9 billion MJ was not released into the closed room of his experiment, but the first law of thermodynamics says that this energy went somewhere, it was not destroyed.
 The Torn Between Two World hypothesis is supported by this observation.